V-Squared/V-Squared.github.io/plan/true-north.md

 A computer user of a V² compatible PC enjoy's lower buying cost while at the same time getting higher performance for his applications due to increased customization of his V²PC.
 During the lifespan of his V²PC he further saves cost due to easy upgrading of parts that bottleneck the performance.
 In case of a computer failure he is reducing downtime by either repairing the PC himself or by using the V² Repair Service in a shop around the corner.

 ## Life after V² as Computer Retailer
-A computer retailer selling V² compatible PCs has reduced inventory cost and at the same time increased product availability.
-Due to the fast and low cost repair service for V²PCs he is increasing sales and customer's satisfaction.
+A computer retailer selling V² compatible PCs has reduced inventory costs while at the same time increased product availability.
+The modular nature also allows fast and low cost repair service for V²PCs, increasing sales and customer's satisfaction.

 ## Life after V² as Computer Manufacturer
-A computer manufacturer using V² Standards has a shorter development time with less development risks.
-Production is faster with lower cost and less custom tooling.
-Inventory cost is reduced by less custom parts and increased number of parts that are shared across more products.
+A computer manufacturer using V² Standards has a shorter development time with less risks.
+Production is faster with lower costs and less custom tooling.
+Inventory costs are reduced by fewer custom parts and increased number of standardaized parts that are shared across products.